 Is your desk covered in binder clips?
 Maybe you should use them on nipples or other body parts.
 (Beware: the smaller they are, the more painful they'll be.)
 You can run a thread through the handle loops for extra fun.

 For quick handcuffs or ankle cuffs, painter's tape is fun and relatively easy to cut off or unstick from skin.
-Avoid duct tape - the glue is very strong and can damage skin quickly.

 Shop this Story

 Do you need ideas for your next steamy scene?
 Take our quiz to get a personalized scene built just for you!